Lightning-AI/pytorch-lightning/docs/Trainer/Logging.md

 ---
 ### Setting up logging

+The trainer inits a default logger for you (Pytorch summarywriter).
+All logs will go to the current working directory under a folder named ```os.getcwd()/lightning_logs``.
+If you want to modify the default logging behavior pass in one of the loggers below.

-Initialize your logger, which should inherit from `LightningBaseLogger`, and pass it to `Trainer`.
+To modify logging behavior, initialize a logger, which should inherit from `LightningBaseLogger`, and pass it to `Trainer`.
 ```{.python}
 my_logger = MyLightningLogger(...)